 Key stage 3

 All start by following a common curriculum of Religious Education, English, Maths, Science, Art, Performing Arts, Music, French, Geography, History, ICT, Product Design, Physical Education and Personal Social & Health Education.
-Further opportunity is given for the personalisation of the curriculum for those who require more support with literacy.

 Key stage 4